-Media Criticism & Journalism
+Media Criticism and Journalism

-What is Media Criticism & Journalism?
+Why study Media Criticism and Journalism?

 This One-Year Certificate program provides practical study in media research, criticism, and professional writing on media-related topics.
 Subject areas emphasized include media history and criticism, journalistic reporting and writing, photojournalism, film and television studies, and scriptwriting.
 The writing skills gained through completion of this program will also enhance the abilities of any transfer major, particularly those interested in art, design, communications, education, or broadcasting.
 All program students have the opportunity to develop a substantial and varied writing portfolio.
 The Media Criticism and Journalism certificate is offered on-line.

 The certificate program may be pursued as a stand-alone One-Year Certificate program, or may be undertaken as a minor in conjunction with a baccalaureate degree with prior approval.
-This certificate may be combined with the Associate of Applied Science or Professional Certificate in Electronic Media Technology for an enhanced set of professional credentials upon completion of the program.
+This certificate may be combined with the Associate of Applied Science or Professional Certificate in Applied Media Communications for an enhanced set of professional credentials upon completion of the program.
 Students interested in this option must consult with academic and financial aid advisors to determine a plan for dual completion.

 Upon completion of this program the student will receive a certificate from the University of Cincinnati documenting the accomplishment.
 This credential is not the same as, and should not be confused with, the associate degree offered by our department.